 The premiums paid stay the same so long as you live.
 The policy builds cash value that grows at a tax-deferred basis.
-You don’t get to choose how the cash value is invested.
+You don’t get to choose how the guaranteed cash values are invested.
 The initial annual cost will be much higher than a term life insurance policy of the same amount.

 Limited payment whole life insurance:

 You pay the required premiums for a limited number of years, like 5, 10, or 20 years.
 The benefits, however, last your entire life.

 Single premium whole life (SPL) insurance